 A health economic evaluation will be conducted at the end of the year-long trial focusing on how the NHS can expand the provision of digital medicines like Sleepio at scale.

 shire (with a combined total of 120,000 registered patients) have been recruited to the project to offer Sleepio directly to patients who would otherwise be offered medication only.

-Of those signing up, 32% had heard about Sleepio through their employer, and 20% from their GP, psychological therapies service or the Live Well Stay Well initiative in Buckinghamshire.
+A dedicated free weblink for Thames Valley residents (www.sleepio.com/nhs) was launched on 10 October 2018 (World Mental Health Day).
+By the end of May 2019, more than 7,500 people in the Thames Valley had engaged with Sleepio.
+Of those signing up, about a third had heard about Sleepio through their employer, others via their GP, psychological therapies service or the Live Well Stay Well initiative in Bucks.